-At present there are no conflicts with neighbouring countries related to common reservoirs or territorial disputes.
+There are currently no conflicts with neighbouring countries related to common reservoirs or territorial disputes.
 There are laws imposing prohibition of hydrocarbon exploration and exploitation offshore or in Argentine territory, specifically reaching the Falkland Islands, and imposing heavy penalties on companies developing such activities.